Dallinger/Dallinger/docs/source/dummies_node.rst

 Node objects
 ------------

-So far we've covered Node's from the table view, but remember that all Dallinger classes have table/object duality and in general the object side of things is far more useful.
+So far we've covered Nodes from the table view, but remember that all Dallinger classes have table/object duality and in general the object side of things is far more useful.
 So what are the extra features of Nodes if we treat them as objects?
 (In a good way.)
-Let's return to the Node class in models.py and look immediately below where the columns were created.
+Let's return to the ``Node`` class in `models.py` and look immediately below where the columns were created.
 The first function is ``__init__``:
 ::

 	def __init__(self, network, participant=None):